Liouville and Calabi-Yau type theorems for complex Hessian equations: The gradient estimate for the complex Hessian equation - reduction to a Liouville type theorem

-After passing to a subsequnce one may assume that the maximum of any $||\nabla u_j||$ is attained maximum point.} in a fixed coordinate chart and those points converge to a point $z$ which can be taken to be the center of this coordinate chart.
+After passing to a subsequence one may assume that the points maximizing the functions $||\nabla u_j||$ lie in a fixed coordinate chart and that they converge to the coordinate center.
 We may further assume that $\om:=i\sum_{k,j=1}^ng_{j\bar{k}}dz_j\we d\bar{z}_k$ is equal to $dd^cv$ for some local smooth plurisubharmonic function (the local potential of $\om$).

-Changing the coordinates and shrinking the chart if needed one may further assume that $\om(0)=\beta$ and $\om(z)=O(||z||^2)$ Then the subsequence (which we shall still denote by $u_j$) still has its gradient maximum points contained in the chart and converging to the center.
-Without loss of generality we assume that the unit ball in the introduced coordinates is contained in the chart.
+Changing the coordinates and shrinking the chart if needed one may further assume that $\om(0)=\beta$ and $\om(z)=\beta + O(||z||^2).$ Then a subsequence (which we shall still denote by $u_j$) has maximum points of the modulus of the gradient contained in the chart and converging to the center.
+Let us denote these maximum points by $z_k$.
+Without loss of generality we assume that the ball of radius $2$ in the introduced coordinates is contained in the chart.